alaz/vending_machine/README.md

 A famous "vending machine" coding task implemented as

 * [Ruby Ractor](https://docs.ruby-lang.org/en/master/ractor_md.html), because
+  * a state is securely locked and hidden inside Ractor;
-  they are similar to Scala Actors and "timeout on waiting" can be easily implemented;
+  * "timeout on waiting" can be easily implemented;
-* state pattern, i.e. every state accepts only some methods relevant to that state.
+* state pattern, i.e. every state accepts only actions applicable in that state.

 # Install